 Relapse is an unfortunately common part of recovery, but in a home environment, surrounded by friends and loved ones who know about your addiction and recovery, any stumbles can be quickly noticed and corrected.
 On the road, away from caring eyes, an addict can move from one small error into a full relapse.

 The following are strategic and tactical actions a recovering addict can take to prevent relapse on the road:

-- Find 12-step and other group recovery programs in the area to which you are travelling
+- Find 12-step and other group recovery programs in the area in which you are traveling

-- Fill idle time with healthy activities such as exercise, reading and meaningful conversations
+- Fill the idle time with healthy activities such as exercise, reading, and meaningful conversations